scott-hosking/scott-hosking.github.io/_pages/notebooks.md

 ---
 permalink: /notebooks
 title: "Jupyter Notebooks"
-excerpt: "A small collection of Jupyter notebooks"
+excerpt: "A small (but growing) collection of Jupyter notebooks"
 ---

 Here I have listed some `Python` notebooks I use for research and teaching.
 Please feel free to get in touch if you have any ~~complaints~~ comments - _even if just to say you found these useful_